alivemachine/HOW/README.md

 ---
 ## 📄 License

-This project is licensed under the `ℹ️  INSERT-LICENSE-TYPE` License.
+This project is licensed under the MIT License.
 See the [LICENSE](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) file for additional info.

 ---